-And yet, not a single axle in the bunch was going to allow a bike ride (on this frame) today.
+It turns out not a single axle in the bunch was going to allow a bike ride (on this frame) today.
 Although they were all the correct length and diameter, each axle had a completely different thread pitch.
-Frustrated, I decided it was time to to deal with it once and for all, and headed to a local bikeshop that boasts a robust online presence and inventory known for its vast selection of small parts.
+Frustrated, I decided it was time to deal with it once and for all, and headed to a local bike shop that boasts a robust online presence and inventory known for its vast selection of small parts.

 What the what?
-In an ironic twist, the one time I visit my local bike shop, not only did the help at the counter have no idea what I was talking about or what part I needed, (although they were a stocking dealer no less) but I had to tell him the part I required.
-Fortunately I was able to navigate the shop website to identify the part I required, as their site wasn’t working correctly on my mobile device.
+In an ironic twist, the one time I visit my local bike shop, not only did the help at the counter have no idea what I was talking about or what part I needed, (although they were a stocking Kona dealer) but I had to tell him the part I required.
+Fortunately, I was able to navigate the shop website to identify the part I required, as their site wasn’t working correctly on my mobile device.

-Except it wasn’t in stock; I received the usual script: ‘they could get it for me in a matter of days’.
+Except it wasn’t in stock; I received the usual script: they could get it for me “in a matter of days.”
 Thing is, I can go online and order it and do the exact same thing.
 Plus it’ll be shipped directly to my home or place of work and I wouldn’t have to spend an hour in traffic to deal with it.
 I wanted to ride my bike today though, so I got in my car and got ready to visit another shop.
-After driving three blocks I realized the error of this logic, pulled over and started making some calls.
-I called three more shops that specialized in mountain bikes, but not a single shop had the rear axle I needed to make my bike ridable this day.
+After driving three blocks I realized the error of this logic, pulled over, and started making some calls.
+I called three more shops that specialized in mountain bikes, but not a single shop stocked the rear axle I needed to make my bike ridable.

-It should also be noted that my partner Inga manages online marketing for two cycling e-commerce websites, and they don’t even list thru-axles on their websites.
+It should also be noted that my partner managed online marketing for two cycling e-commerce websites at the time, and they don’t even list thru-axles on their websites.
 I’m gonna be bringing that one up at the next happy hour…

 Standards?
 What Standards?

 My recent favorite is the VitalMTB’s Inside Line Podcast with Jose Gonzalez at Trek.
 He compared the bike world to the motorcycle industry, in which everything is proprietary and that the bike industry (well, Trek at least) is moving in that direction.
 Did the riders ask for that?
-This pretty much means that when you’re traveling and have issues with your bike, you’re going to have to seek out a Trek dealer.
-A mechanical could (and has) easily end your trip.
+I can tell you any time I need a part for my motorcycle, I don’t even bother seeking a dealer, as it needs to be ordered online.
+This means that when you’re traveling and have issues with your bike, you’re going to have to find an online store that will ship overnight and find a place to hunker down while it gets shipped to you.
+A mechanical or minor crash could easily end an expensive trip.
 Look, Trek has been making some dope mountain bikes lately.
-Personally though, I’m starting to get fed up, and I’m not sure I’ll be riding one again. (ok, unless they give me a really, really good deal on one)
+Personally, though, I’m starting to get fed up with this attitude and would prefer to support brands that make life easier.